RCJ15/Geometry-Dash-3D/README.md

 # Geometry Dash 3D
-Basically, it's Geometry Dash but in 3D (obviously)
+Basically, it's Geometry Dash but in 3D.

 I *WILL* (probably) make a youtube video about how I made this game and this github repository is here cuz version control is good.